rizo/BipsMotion/README.md

 - `moment` - The time value (in seconds).

 Currently the timing is not perfectly sincronized with the input values.
-Further improvments need to be done to the mapping of frames to time intervals.
+Further improvments need to be done in the mapping of frames to time intervals.

 Another interesting feature would be random path generation.
 Further details are described in the [proposal #1][p1].